 The objective of the joint effort between PADT and Penn State University is to successfully demonstrate the integration of 3D data output from Penn State Mechanical Engineering Experimental and Computational Convection Laboratory’s (ExCCL) thermo-fluid optimization code, developed under a NASA Aeronautics Fellowship grant, into PADT’s topology optimization tool.
 The latter was developed by PADT under the STTR Phase II contract.

 In Phase II, PADT partnered with Arizona State University (ASU) to develop and test a novel shape optimization tool that used a unique methodology for topological optimization, taking both the thermal and stress response of a part into account.
 3D printing was also used to create the geometry produced by the optimization approach.
 Phase III will connect PADT’s tool to Penn State’s tool, which uses genetic algorithms to better handle the optimization found in thermo-fluid problems.

 “Taking our tool and connecting it with the optimization capability that Penn State developed has the potential to benefit aerospace design engineers worldwide,” said Tyler Shaw, PhD, PADT’s VP of Engineering and the leader of the group responsible for this work.
 “This project will take the joint research one step closer to delivering on an optimization approach that, just as in nature, takes into account all loads, regardless of physics.”

 The ultimate goal of the project is to continue research with internal and government funding to create a commercial product that engineers can use as an alternate way to optimize the shape of structures that see loading from multiple physics.

-To learn more about PADT and its 3D printing services, please visit www.padtinc.com.
+To learn more about PADT and its advanced capabilities, please visit www.padtinc.com.

 About Phoenix Analysis and Design Technologies